SeleniumHQ/seleniumhq.github.io/website_and_docs/content/blog/2024/multi-arch-images-via-docker-selenium.md

 Mozilla Firefox now is available for Linux/ARM64 via [Nightly](https://blog.nightly.mozilla.org/2024/04/19/firefox-nightly-now-available-for-linux-on-arm64/) channel.
-The Firefox version in ARM64 image will be different with the AMD64 until the stable release is available.
+The Firefox version in the ARM64 image will be different from the AMD64 version until the stable release is available.

 | Image Name          | Operating System | amd64 | arm64 |
 |---------------------|------------------|-------|-------|